Qiozheng123/RVC-for-Mac/README.md

 ## ⚠️ **How to Get Your Results** ⚠️

 *   **Please IGNORE any "Error" messages that may appear on the web page!** This is a known front-end display bug.
-As long as the terminal window has not crashed, it means the program is processing correctly in the background.
+*   **Please be patient!** CPU inference takes time (it can take around 13 minutes on an M4 Pro).
+As long as the terminal has not crashed, the program is working correctly.

-*   **Please be patient!** We are using the CPU for computation, which is slower than a GPU.
-After clicking "Infer/Convert," please give the program some time to process.
-*   **Time Estimation!** On my M4 Pro chip with 48GB of RAM, a single round of inference with the chunk size maxed out at 40 still takes about **13 minutes**.
-If the terminal seems unresponsive after you start a task, it's not frozen—it's working hard.
-Please give it time.

-*   **Your results are here!** After clicking "Convert" and waiting for a while, please navigate to the **`my_rvc_outputs`** folder within the project directory to find your successfully converted `.wav` audio files!
+*   **Your results are in the `my_rvc_outputs` folder!**

 ## License & Acknowledgements

-The original scripts and code modifications in this repository are licensed under the [MIT License](LICENSE).
+The original modifications in this repository are licensed under the [MIT License](LICENSE).
 We thank all developers of the RVC-Project and the author of the original integration package.